 Do you have questions or want to learn more?
 Our team is ready to assist you.
 So contact us today to schedule your SEE VFT!

-Since then the Watt Watchers program has grown and evolved.
-While the Watt Watchers website can still help schools create their own StudentPatrols, today it also gives visitors access to videos, games, timely blog posts, activities and lessons that K-12 students can use to learn more about energy and sustainability.
-This growth and development has been overseen by author, professor, and energy expert Dr. Micheal E. Webber at The University of Texas at Austin.
-Dr. Webber also oversees the Webber Energy Group; a research organization that analyzes energy and environmental problems at the intersection of engineering, policy and commercialization.
-The students, researchers, and staffers who work at WEG are passionate about sustainability and energy conservation so it's no surprise that a WEG researcher is also a former Watt Watcher.
+Since then, the Watt Watchers program has grown and evolved.
+While Watt Watchers still helps schools create their own Student Patrols, today the program’s online resources give visitors access to videos, games, timely blog posts, activities and lessons that K-12 students can use to learn more about energy and sustainability.
+This growth and development has been overseen by author, professor, and energy expert Dr. Michael E. Webber at The University of Texas at Austin.
+Dr. Webber also oversees the Webber Energy Group (WEG,) a research organization that analyzes energy and environmental problems at the intersection of engineering, policy, and commercialization.
+The students, researchers, and staff who work at WEG are passionate about sustainability and energy conservation so it's no surprise that one WEG researcher is also a former Watt Watcher.

-Previous generations seem to have swept environmental issues under the rug.
-Pollution and global warming were not taken seriously and the consequences over time have become more apparent.
-Now more than ever we need solutions to make a healthy future.
-The next generation of students now have the opportunity to make a huge impact in saving the planet.
+Previous generations seem to have swept environmental issues under the rug, while the consequences of pollution and global warming have become more apparent over time.
+The next generation of students has the opportunity to make a huge impact in saving the planet.
 Watt Watchers not only helps students learn about the importance of energy and water sustainability and conservation, but for some students - like Kelsey Richardson - it might also put them on a path to a career in energy.

 October is one of the most memorable months of the year.
 We get to feel the Fall weather settle in and with Halloween just around the corner, there are plenty of reasons to be excited.
 But there is more than just pumpkin spice and spooky decorations that make October special.
 Declared by President George Bush in 1991, October is also Energy Awareness Month!
 Energy is one of the most influential components that contributes to the functionality of our modern day lives.
 We use energy to produce food, clothes, transportation and much more.
 Over the years, energy pioneers such as Nikoli Tesla and Benjamin Franklin made giant technological breakthroughs, leading to innovating inventions we take for granted every day.
 As technology has continued to advance over the years, our easy and seemingly unlimited access to electricity, water and food has made us forget the important steps needed to make the energy we use every day readily available.